 Cookies– After reading If You Give A Mouse A Cookie, your children can use Cookie Crisp cereal or other small cookies to form the letters.

-Play Dough– Using play dough is such a fun sensory activity!
-Your kids can practice forming and shaping the letters using play dough or foam dough.
+Play Dough– Your kids can practice forming and shaping the letters using play dough or foam dough.

-These Mouse & Cookie Letter Mats are a fun, hands-on way for kids to practice forming and writing lowercase and capital letters.
-This letter recognition activity is great for developing fine motor and pre-writing skills too.
+These Mouse and Cookie Letter Mats are a fun, hands-on way for kids to practice forming and writing lowercase and capital letters.